Welcome to the South Mountain Reservation Fairy Trail!

 In March 2025, Essex County announced that the SMC could use $1 million in funds ($500k from an untouched 2021 Green Acres grant and a matching $500k from the Essex County Open Space Fund) to make reservation improvements.
 The Conservancy plans to direct these funds to make major improvements to the Fairy Trail and to restore several eroded woods roads damaged after Hurricane Ida in 2021.

 These two grants will allow multiple improvements to the Fairy Trail.
-We plan to install around 10 rustic benches, a shelter mid-trail and construct a series of raised platforms at the north end of the trail to improve safety and allow easy access down to the river.
-These infrastructure improvements are estimated by the Conservancy at over $200,000.
+We plan to install around 10 rustic benches, a shelter mid-trail and improve trail safety and access down to the river.
+These infrastructure improvements are estimated by the Conservancy at over $400,000 and should be implemented in the spring and summer of 2026.

 If you are interested in sponsoring a bench along the trail please contact chair@somocon.org